isaaxite/deploy-posts-to-github-issue/README.md

 deploy posts are written in markdown  to github issue

-It focuses on:
+👍 It focuses on:

 - **Easy to use:** Just one cmmand (`isubo publish`) to publish posts what you want.

 - **Excellent interaction:** Enter the title of the post, Isubo will automatically search for the relevant list, all you need to do is select and confirm.

-- **Autocomplete resource links:** Isubo will search the asset links in the post and format them to full https url non-intrusively.Allows you to write locally so as to get an excellent writing and preview experience, without requiring you to format resource links one by one.
+- **Non-intrusively:** Isubo will search the asset links in the post and format them to full https url non-intrusively.Allows you to write locally so as to get an excellent writing and preview experience, without requiring you to format resource links one by one.

 - **Trustworthy:** More than 80 test cases to ensure the reliability of the core logic.Every version is published after pass all test cases.

-Its features include:
+🧀 Its features include:

-- item-1
-- item-2
+- **Publish local posts as github issues:** Write posts locally, use `isubo command` to publish, update and force create as issues.

+- **Autocomplete resource links:** Format the resource link, no matter what path is used, as long as it exists, it will be formatted as a path relative to the repo directory, and finally get an accessible https link.

-- item-3
+- **Assets push:**

 # 💻 Prerequisites

-todo
+- A valid Githun Token.

+- At least a Github Reposibility used to publish issues.

+- NodeJS environment, node version >= `12.0.0`

 # 📥 Installation